How Does Intellectual Labour Proceed? (Part 1)

-Moving forward, then, our exercises shift in approach to searching for clues in data.
+Our exercises will sift out clues in this data.
 We use the term “data” from the original Latin meaning of “(thing) given”.2https://en.wikipedia.org/wiki/Data.
-In this segment, we highlight specific data in the sample syllabus below and ask you to compare it to similar data we hope you noticed in your undergraduate syllabus.
+In this segment, we highlight repeated data in the sample syllabus below and ask you to compare it to data we hope you noticed in your undergraduate syllabus.

 The following questions will help to see if you are on track.
 Did you notice,

 - data (the expressions given) can neither be denied nor debated out of existence?

 - lack of precision in how repeated expressions are used?